longern/webtransportify/README.md

 In the demo we use a service worker to proxy requests.
 That means:

+- Any service worker provided by the original server will not work
 - Basic authentication will not show the login dialog
 - `HttpOnly` cookies cannot be stored securely so they are ignored
 - `WebSocket` will not go through the tunnel automatically